OpenNTI/nti.docs.platform.enduser/userguide/Getting_Started.rst

 that you’re here and that you’ve chosen to take part in the future of learning!

-Let’s take a quick lookat your learning platform to get started.
+Let’s take a quick look at your learning platform to get started.

 Homepage
 ========

 When you first log in, you will land on your homepage.
-It displays the Courses you’ve enrolled in as well as your Books.
+It displays the courses you’ve joined as well as your communities.

    .. image:: images/homepage.png